 Before the detox process begins, medical practitioners conduct a comprehensive evaluation such as blood tests to address underlying issues and develop a plan that meets the client’s specific needs.
 They may utilize drugs such as anti-anxiety and non-steroidal anti-inflammatory drugs to manage the withdrawal symptoms.

 The detox process can take days or weeks, depending on the client’s recovery speed and stabilization levels.
-Once the detox process is complete, the patient is enrolled in other treatment programs.
+Once the detox process is complete, the patient enrolls in other treatment programs.

 An important treatment component of addressing Tramadol addiction is therapy.
 Therapy sessions are promising avenues to discuss and learn the cause of the addiction, coping mechanisms, triggers and how to avoid them, and how to cope with cravings for long-term sobriety.
 Sessions are usually led by a counselor or psychiatrist and can be done individually, in groups, or with family.
 Granite Recovery Centers counselors utilize evidence-based treatment methods and therapies such as cognitive behavioral therapy during the recovery process.
 Therapies can be uncomfortable and extensive during the first weeks but tend to be less stressful as time elapses.